zturtleman/ioqw/voip-readme.txt

              get bits from the microphone.
 This means you won't transmit, but you can still hear other people.

-cl_voipSendTarget: a string: "all" to broadcast to everyone, "team" to broadcast
+cl_voipSendTarget: a string: "team" (the default) to broadcast to everyone on
-                   to everyone on your team, "none" to send to no one, "attacker" to send to the last person that hit you, "crosshair" to send to the people currently in your crosshair, "spatial" to talk to all people in hearing range or a comma-separated list of client numbers, like
+                   your team, "all" to broadcast to everyone, "none" to send to no one, "attacker" to send to the last person that hit you, "crosshair" to send to the people currently in your crosshair, "spatial" to talk to all people in hearing range or a comma-separated list of client numbers, like